mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 You can use the interactive shell in order to sequencial input and execution.
 In the interactive shell, statements are executed when the end of the line ends with a semicolon.

+If you want to continue to input a statement on the next line even though the end of the line is a semicolon, you can use a backslash at the end of the line.

 ```bash
 # Execute a single query
 $ csvq "SELECT id, name FROM user"